IBM 603

 IBM's CEO Thomas J. Watson was doubtful of the product, but commercialization was pushed for by his son Thomas J. Watson Jr. Only about 20 were built since the bulky tubes made it hard to manufacture, but the demand showed that the product was filling a need.
 Ralph Palmer and Jerrier Haddad were hired to develop a more refined and versatile version of the 603, which became the IBM 604 Electronic Calculating Punch.
-The 604 used miniature tubes and a patented design for pluggable modules, which made the product easier to manufacture and service.
+The 604 uses miniature tubes and a patented design for pluggable modules, which made the product easier to manufacture and service.
 Throughout the following 10 years IBM would build and lease 5600 units of the IBM 604.